WHO MAKES AND EATS A SOUP, THE SAME SOUP, DAILY, FOR LUNCH, HUNDREDS OF TIMES?

 I made it a lot when I first happened on to it.
 If memory serves, its starting place was a lemony lentil soup with a boatload of olive oil, a recipe from a 1940’s spiral-bound Greek Orthodox Church community cookbook.
 I believe I zapped the original with chile and whole coriander seeds, cut the olive oil way the heck back, rewrote it so you could follow it even if you didn’t have a Greek grandmother in the kitchen with you, and added the butternut squash and potatoes — all while keeping the essentials: lentils, lemon, greens.

-This is how recipes get “developed”, a word that usually seems a little high-falutin to me, considering the way it typically goes, at least for me, at least where soup, the most malleable of dishes, is concerned.
+This is how recipes get “developed”, a word that usually seems a little hi-falutin to me, considering the way it typically goes, at least for me, at least where soup, the most malleable of dishes, is concerned.

 But this one was so good!
 How had I come to have stopped making it?

 But see, that’s how it goes.
 When you are a cookbook writer, at least the kind I am, you are almost always coming up with new things.
-Not because you have to, but because you can’t help it.
+Not entirely because you have to, but because you can’t help it.
 Whether it’s bumpy, warty, bitter-melon at the Farmer’s Market, brought by the Hmong growers who are now locals in Fayetteville, Arkansas, or an old weatherbeaten 1940’s Greek community cookbook, the vast world is always inviting you to eat.
 To cook.
 And, in a funny way, the world invites you — the cookbook writer — to invite others to the table.

 And this is a marvelous thing.
 But it means you’re always doing something new.

-So sometimes recipes you really, really like get set aside or fall away, because there you are, seduced by the next ingredient or story or flavor.
+So sometimes recipes you really, really like get set aside or fall away.
+Because there you are, seduced by the next ingredient or story or flavor.
 As much as I liked this lentil soup, and determined as I am to not let so much time go by until I make it again, I still can’t quite imagine having it for lunch over and over again for fifteen years.

 But I’m glad Reid can, and did.
 And I’m honored.
 I am glad my soup invited Reid.
 And I’m glad he brought it back to me.